lkulas/waterlogged/README.md

-# garden-tracker
+# Waterlogged
-App to digitize garden collection
+App to track watering schedules for your plants.

-# Heroku App
+# Live App
 https://sheltered-plateau-93284.herokuapp.com/